 The Mother Continues to Pass Beneficial Bacteria to Baby During Breastfeeding

-There are several antibacterial, antiviral, anti parasitic factors found in human milk (such as Secretory IgA and IgG) that actually kill off harmful bacteria such as e-coli, viruses, the flu as well as many other toxins and bad bacteria.
-Immunoglobulins present in both colostrum and mature milk protect the infant’s GI tract against penetration by organisms and antigens.
+There are several antibacterial, antiviral, anti parasitic factors found in human milk (such as Secretory IgA and IgG) that actually kill off harmful bacteria such as e-coli, viruses, and the flu, as well as many other toxins and bad bacteria.
+Immunoglobulins presented in both colostrum and mature milk protect the infant’s GI tract against penetration by organisms and antigens.
 Immunoglobulin A (aka IgA) binds to bacteria and prevents pathogens from binding to receptor sites and invading the gut.
 Lymphocytes and macrophages digest bacteria and make IgA and other protective substances.

 The Microbiome Slowly Becomes More Complex

 The immune system continues to mature throughout childhood.
 In a study published in the journal Science, Dr. Richard S Blumberg of Harvard and his colleagues reported:

 Exposure to microbes during early childhood is associated with protection from immune-mediated diseases such as inflammatory bowel disease (IBD) and asthma.
 Here, we show that in germ-free (GF) mice, invariant natural killer T (iNKT) cells accumulate in the colonic lamina propria and lung, resulting in increased morbidity in models of IBD and allergic asthma as compared with that of specific pathogen-free mice.

 This and several other studies support the recognition that age-sensitive contact with commensal microbes is critical for healthy development of the immune system.

 Science is discovering that babies are born through the vagina and near the anus for specific beneficial reasons, and that breastfeeding performs more complex functions than a supply of micro- and macro-nutrients.